LinB203/linbin.github.io/_pages/about.md

 - **2025.03**: &nbsp;🎉🎉 Thrilled that <a href='https://github.com/PKU-YuanGroup/Video-LLaVA'>Video-LLaVA</a> ranks in Top 1 of the <a href='https://resources.paperdigest.org/2025/03/most-influential-emnlp-papers-2025-03-version'>Most Influential EMNLP 2025 Papers</a>！
 - **2025.02**: &nbsp;🎉🎉 One paper have been accepted by **CVPR 2025**! <a href='https://github.com/PKU-YuanGroup/WF-VAE'>WF-VAE</a>！
 - **2024.09**: &nbsp;🎉🎉 One paper have been accepted by **EMNLP 2025**! <a href='https://github.com/PKU-YuanGroup/Video-LLaVA'>Video-LLaVA</a>！
-- **2024.03**: &nbsp;🎉🎉 We launch a plan to create a simple and scalable repo, to reproduce Sora <a href='https://github.com/PKU-YuanGroup/Open-Sora-Plan'>Open-Sora Plan</a>！
+- **2024.03**: &nbsp;🎉🎉 We launch a plan to create a simple and scalable repo, <a href='https://github.com/PKU-YuanGroup/Open-Sora-Plan'>Open-Sora Plan</a>, to reproduce Sora！
 - **2024.01**: &nbsp;🎉🎉 One paper have been accepted by **ICLR 2024**! <a href='https://github.com/PKU-YuanGroup/LanguageBind'>LanguageBind</a>！
 - **2023.06**: &nbsp;🎉🎉 I successfully completed my undergraduate studies from the College of Information Engineering, Sichuan Agricultural University!